What Is Screen Goo?

 What Is Screen GOO?

-- Screen GOO’s video projection coatings are a result of many years of research and development carried out by GOO Systems and Tri-Art Manufacturing.
+- Screen GOO’s video projection coatings are a result of many years of research and development carried out by GOO Systems Global and Tri-Art Manufacturing.

 - Screen GOO is made from the highest museum grade acrylic base resins and premium pigments available and contains no filler material, hence its superior performance.